 The study programme is composed of learning arrangements.
-These are indicated with resp.
+For the old curriculum these phases are indicated with resp.
 PLA, HLA and ALA (with the exception of the minor).
+For the new curriculum these pases are indicated with resp.
+PIM's, MIM's an GIM's.
 All tests are offered in two or three languages.

-For example the E in P01FE20 is for 'English'.
+For example the E in PIM11E20 is for 'English'.
 The last 2 digits represent the specific cohort.